computablee/heterogeneous-spmv/README.md

 Build cuda_11.4.r11.4/compiler.30033411_0
 ```

-The OpenMP versions are compiled with the ICC compiler by Intel.
+The OpenMP versions are compiled with the ICC compiler by Intel when tested on Intel systems.
 This is what I get when I run `icc --version`:
 ```
 icc (ICC) 19.1.1.217 20200306
 Copyright (C) 1985-2020 Intel Corporation.
 All rights reserved.
 ```

+We compile the OpenMP versions with AOCC when tested on AMD systems.
+Someone remind me someday to post the `clang++ --version` output on Bridges-2.

 Building the CSR-k benchmarks require an install of Boost.
 We try to use versions 1.68 or 1.72, as later versions deprecate some headers used.

 ## Acknowledgements
-This work was made possible in part by a grant of high performance computing resources and technical support from the Alabama Supercomputer Authority, as well as NSF2044633.
+This work was made possible in part by a grant of high performance computing resources and technical support from the Alabama Supercomputer Authority, Sandia National Laboratories, as well as NSF2044633.